JeffAbrahamson/srd/README.md

-# This is a release version of srd.
+# This is the release branch of srd.

 srd is a secure rolodesk, which is a bit of a retro name for an encrypted set of notes.
 In modern parlance, it might be called a